Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 **Augmented Strike.** You can imbue your strike with fey magic.
 Once per turn, immediately after you hit a creature with an weapon attack, you can expend  a Fey Energy Die, rolling it and dealing additional Psychic damage equal to the number rolled plus your Charisma modifier.

 **Feywild Slip.** You can step in and out of the Feywild.
 Immediately before you make an attack (or as a Bonus Action), you can expend a Fey Energy Die to magically teleport to an unoccupied space you can see, a distance equal up to 5 times your proficiency modifier.
+Roll the die and add the number rolled to the attack roll.

 **Silver Tongue.** You know the Friends cantrip, and your spellcasting ability for it is Charisma.
 When you cast it, you can expend a Fey Energy Die, rolling it and subtracting the number rolled from the target's saving throw.